One Of South Carolina’s Most Incredible Natural Wonders, Congaree National Park, Holds 15 World Records

 The park's champion Loblolly pine is worth seeking out.
 Other champion species in the park include sweetgum, cherrybark oak, American elm, swamp chestnut oak, common persimmon, and overcup oak trees.

-If visiting in 2020, before you go, be sure to check the official page for Congaree National Park for COVID-19 information as well as trail status (especially during hurricane season, when the trails can be closed due to flooding).
-The park is open 24 hours a day (the visitor’s center is only open during regular business hours, though) and admission is free.
+When you plan to visit this national park in South Carolina, we highly recommend you check the official page for Congaree National Park for hours, parking, and other pertinent information like weather and trail status (especially during hurricane season, when the trails can be closed due to flooding).
+The park is open 24 hours a day (the visitor's center is only open during regular business hours, though) and admission is free.

 If you love seeking out oversized natural wonders, then be sure to plan a day trip to see South Carolina’s beloved Angel Oak Tree!